jesperkristiansson/shell/README.md

 - Run programs as background processes using `program &`
 - Run multiple programs with one line of input by seperating them with `;`, e.g. `program; program`
 - Move cursor using left and right arrow keys
+  - Used CTRL+ARROWKEY to move the cursor whole words at a time
   - Insertion and deletion(currently only works with backspace, support for the delete-button is coming) works wherever the cursor is located
 - Traverse directories using `cd directory`
 - Exit the shell by running `exit` or press CTRL+D